jEsuSdA/the-perfect-desktop/sound-theme/readme.md

-Doing any of these steps and re-login, you must see this
+After doing that and re-login, you must see this

 	gail:atk-bridge:canberra-gtk-module